Survey reveals employees are fine with monitoring – as long as they can see the data

 1. Discuss the various features/functionalities so everyone’s informed

-To avoid a big brother feeling, it’s a good idea to explain what your monitoring software of choice is and what it can do.
+To avoid a big brother feeling, it’s a good idea to explain what your monitoring software of choice is and highlight its time tracking features.
 Going over the functionalities will ensure that employees know how it works and that they don’t have to worry about any non-consensual spying.

 2. Explain how and why the monitoring tool will be used